Manathil Urudhi Vendum: Plot

-Nandini, a nurse, is the sole breadwinner of her family with six siblings where she has an elder sister and five younger siblings.
+Nandini, a nurse, is the sole breadwinner of her family with seven siblings where she has an elder sister and six younger siblings.
 Nandhini is a dedicated and caring nurse whom everyone is fond of.
 Once on her way back, she shares an auto with Sundari, and they later become friends and share the house on a half-and-half basis.
 In the hospital, she saves a woman attempting suicide and brings her home and later finds out that she is fond of movies.
 Later, a thief tries to steal something from their house, but he gets caught red-handed, and she gives a lecture of earning and self-worth and gives him some money and asks him to work hard.
-She managed her house through letter communication.
+She manages her house through letter communication.

 One day, Nandini's siblings, Ramesh and Vivek, go to Chennai to give a visit to her.
 They later learn that she divorced her husband, and she asks them not to say anything to their parents and other siblings.
 A reporter writes an article which portrays nurses in a bad light, and Nandhini along with other nurses, confront him.
 Nandhini and the reporter have a heated argument, and Nandhini leaves his house.
 The person to whom Nandhini gave money and asked to earn and becomes successful step by step and accidentally meets Nandhini at every stage.
 Nandhini thinks of marrying her sister to him, but much to her dismay her sister elopes with a former tenant of their home.
 Ramesh and another sibling have a fight regarding a political leader whom Ramesh is fond of and thinks of as his God, and during the fight the other sibling gets hurt, which infuriates Nandhini, who lashes out at Ramesh and asks him to earn on his own which makes him responsible.
 Ramesh pays his exam fees by selling old newspapers.